Lena2309/pinpad_screenlock_plugin/README.md

 ## Future work

-* Currently no idea, do not hesitate to bring up issues !
+* Currently have no idea, do not hesitate to bring up issues !

 **Note:** I do not know when I'll be implementing these features.
 Also, my work could probably be optimized so I'm open to any new ideas and remarks.